CamHD-Analysis/CamHD-Analysis.github.io/_pages/system-status.md

 permalink: /system-status/
 ---

-  _22 Feb 2017:_  My pace of development slowed for a while, so I took down the Cluster Enginer / Kuberenetes version.
+  __22 Feb 2017:__ _My pace of development slowed for a while, so I took down the Cluster Enginer / Kuberenetes version.
 It was costing real money to keep it going.
-We'll see what the running costs on the App Engine version are like...
+We'll see what the running costs on the App Engine version are like..._

+  __28 Feb 2017:__  _And to add insult to injury, my $300 free Google Cloud trial has ended and everything has ground to a halt.
+It will take me a few days to set up billing, then things will be up again....._

 <!-- ~~Two~~ One version of Lazycache is currently live.
 These should be identical but since I have to deploy both by hand there may be some time lag. -->